-The course has three core components.
-The first half of the semester aims to (1) refresh students' knowledge on core academic research components and in parallel students will (2) develop a series of written assignments.
-The second half of the semester (3) provides a space for individual presentations and feedback.
+The first half of the semester aims to refresh students' knowledge on core academic research components and, in parallel, students will develop a series of written assignments.
+The second half of the semester provides a space for individual presentations and feedback.